Kleene algebra: Definition

 Various inequivalent definitions of Kleene algebras and related structures have been given in the literature.
 Here we will give the definition that seems to be the most common nowadays.

-A Kleene algebra is a set A together with two binary operations + : A × A → A and · : A × A → A and one function * : A → A, written as a + b, ab and a* respectively, so that the following axioms are satisfied.
+A Kleene algebra is a set A together with two binary operations + : A × A → A and · : A × A → A and one unary function * : A → A, written as a + b, ab and a* respectively, so that the following axioms are satisfied.